trinna-kauffman/hello-world/README.md

 # hello-world
 just another repository
-I am new to HTMS and I am practicing.
+I am new to HTML and I am practicing.
 This is weird.
 Ok, Thanks.
-It is a nice day.